 In extreme cases like recent hurricanes, neighborhoods have been without power and fuel for days.

-In that case, not only will you need big enough fuel reserves, but you will also need a generator that allows for in-operation maintenance as required for truly uninterruptible power supply.
+In that case, not only will you need big enough fuel reserves, but you will also need a generator that allows for in-operation maintenance as required for a truly uninterruptible power supply.

 Will your generator run on diesel, on gas, or could you be using another solution altogether?